nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-CoreFacility.md

   - across ARCs covering routine measurements

-## What about non-plant-scientist / non-ARC users
+## What about non-plant-scientists / non-ARC users

+Although we're doing our best to promote the ARC idea and adapt it to a diverse range of use-cases, there will always be users (or customers), who do not actively use the ARC or associated tools.
+Still, running a core facility, you want to interact with those users mostly in the same routines employed with everyone else.

-- the DataHUB comes with built-in, intuitive features
+Luckily the DataHUB comes with built-in, intuitive features that

 - users only need access
+  - sign up with orcid
+  - sign up with...

+##

 - you decide wether you meet the researchers half the way, let them initiate the ARC or